 2.2.4.
 Remind me to grade by

-The date set here will appear to managers in course room and in the dashboard under "Current events" as well as in the calendar.
-The entry reminds that the assessment phase for submissions starts.
+The date set here will appear to managers in the course room and in the dashboard under "Current events" as well as in the calendar.
+The entry reminds us that the assessment phase for submissions starts.

 With these settings you determine in which form students should submit their submissions.
 In principle, you can combine the submission types.
 However, we recommend that you choose one submission type.